Roderick-uss/SS-1st/square/README.md

 <details>
 <summary>What it does</summary>

-It has two testers with different realisatoin:
+- it has two testers with different realisatoins
+- if all is good program ends without error message
+- if program finds different solvation to test's, it prints error message<br>
+this message contains test and program answers comparison

 <details>
 <summary>tester1</summary>

 - enter test's data in *tester.txt*
 - input order a b c x1 x2 n_roots
-- separate with ' '  between parameters
+- separate with **' '**  between parameters
-- separate with '\n' between tests
+- separate with **'\n'** between tests

 > you don't need to rebuild *TEST.exe* if you have changed *tester.txt*